Decisions About Treatment Options

-This is a decision only you and your doctor can make.
-But, depending on the type of A-Fib you have, here are some guidelines which may help you.
-Listed below are A-Fib conditions as described by people with A-Fib.
+Choosing from the Atrial Fibrillation treatment options is a decision only you and your doctor can make.
+But depending on the type of A-Fib you have, here are some guidelines which may help you.
+Listed below are A-Fib conditions as described by those with A-Fib.
 Select one (or more) that best describes your A-Fib and read your possible options.

 - “My A-Fib just started.”